If you are worried that the benefit changes will reduce the money you have coming in, it's a good idea to start thinking ahead.

 For example, you could get a benefits check on your current entitlement and see whether there is any transitional protection available.
 You could also get some advice about budgeting as the new Universal Credit is going to be paid monthly.

-With effect from April 2013 the amount of Housing Benefit you get to pay your rent will be based on the number of bedrooms your household needs.
+The amount of Housing Benefit you get to pay your rent will be based on the number of bedrooms your household needs.

 (The size criteria used will be the same as used in Local Housing Allowance (LHA).